 The sacred city of Varanasi sits on the banks of the holy River Ganges.
-Thousands flock to the Ganges at sunrise for a dip; to perform rituals, wash away their sins as well as meditate and pray.
+Thousands flock everyday to the Ganges at sunrise for a dip; to perform rituals, wash away their sins as well as meditate and pray.
 In this blog we take a closer look at some of the rituals, the city’s rich history and our India Tours and Travel Specialists team share their top 5 ‘must do’ recommendations…

 A bustling and lively place, Dashashwamedh Ghat exists amongst the hurried movements of boat owners, shopkeepers, silk sellers and the people of Varanasi.
 The Ganga Aarti ceremony takes place every evening.
 Young pandits light lamps, blow conch shells, wave incense and chant songs.
 Hindus believe that during the ritual the lamps gather the power of the goddess, Ganga.
 Although this is a lively ceremony, it is performed and watched with great respect.
 Don’t leave Varanasi without witnessing this incredible service!

 Considered one of the oldest and most blessed ghats, Manikarnika Ghat is particularly meaningful to Hindus.
 Cremation at this auspicious site offers salvation and eternal peace.
 A powerful ritual to witness, it is a sombre and humbling experience.
-Here, gain a unique insight into Hinduism and the complex and unique funeral process.
+Here, gain a unique insight into Hinduism and the complex and awing funeral process.

 Rise early and take part in a truly divine ritual– yoga at sunrise.
 Each morning hundreds gather to take part and practice as the sun rises.
 Ensure this unforgettable experience is part of your Varanasi itinerary.
 Nothing beats yoga with a breathtaking view of the Ganges!